ouster-lidar/ouster-sdk/python/docs/quickstart.rst

 with ``>>>``, just as we have above.

 If you'd like to start by working with sample data, continue to the next section.
-If you'd prefer to start capturing data from a sensor, you can skip to `Using an Ouster Sensor`_ below.
+If you'd prefer to start by capturing data from a sensor, you can skip to `Using an Ouster Sensor`_ below.

 Using Sample Data
 =================

 Download the `OS2 bridge sample data`_ (**80 MB**) and unzip the contents.
-To use subsequent code snippets as-is you should extract this file into the same directory from which you're running your Python interpreter.
+To use subsequent code snippets as-is, you should extract this file into the same directory from which you're running your Python interpreter.
 You should have two files:

   * ``OS2_128_bridge_sample.pcap``